WHO WE ARE

 - Advocate for and exemplify greater diversity, equity, and inclusion in the classical music industry through our musical programming, hiring practices, and company culture

 In-person concerts were cancelled in 2020 due to pandemic restrictions, but PROTESTRA saw the opportunity to use social media platforms to present accessible digital concert experiences and initiate dialogues with a broader community.
 To learn more about our recent projects, check out our website and follow us on Instagram and Facebook.

 WHAT WE HOPE TO DO & WHY WE NEED YOUR HELP

-We're excited to resume in-person events this summer!
+We're excited to resume in-person events for our 2021-2022 season!
 With your financial support, we can hold pay-what-you-can orchestral concerts that respond to current events and educate audiences about large-scale sociopolitical issues.
 Your contributions will help us create community-minded concerts, program works by underrepresented composers, and compensate our musicians.

 We hope you’ll consider donating to our young organization and join us in uplifting musicians, advocating for important causes, and ensuring the future of classical music.
 Thank you for taking the time to read this—we look forward to growing together with you!